 Add eggs and beat to combine.

-Add sour cream and the 3 flavorings and beat to combine.
+Add sour cream and the peach flavoring if using and beat to combine.

 Add desired color.
 (1 drop orange for light peach skin tone)

 Scoop out 1 ½ tablespoons of filing and place in a small bowl.

 Spoon into a small zip top bag or pastry bag.